1Hive/kit/dao/README.md

 ## Resources

 Things that provide information on the Aragon DAO Template process (note: "dao kits" and "dao templates" refer to the same thing in this context)
-- [DAO Templates](https://hack.aragon.org/docs/templates-intro) - hack.aragon docs on DAO temmplates (note at the time of writing following this guide with node v12 returns errors, but node v10.15.3 works).
+- [DAO Templates](https://hack.aragon.org/docs/templates-intro) - hack.aragon docs on DAO temmplates
 - [Aragon DAO Kits](https://github.com/aragon/dao-kits) - Monorepo for all Aragon made DAO Kits or templates.
 - [Autark Labs TPS launcher](https://github.com/AutarkLabs/tps-launcher/) - Aragon customized onboarding wizard to launch DAOs powered by That Planning Suite (the code that creates https://rinkeby.autark.xyz/#/).
 - [Aragon Architecture Guide](https://github.com/aragon/aragon/blob/architecture-guide/ARCHITECTURE.md) - Might also be useful?

+Note: to run most of the examples in the repos or tutorials you'll need to install the Aragon CLI
+- make sure you have node `v10.15.3`, not `v12`
+- `npm i -g @aragon/cli`

 <br>